ssbothwell/Dapp-Research/README.md

 holding NEO.
 If NEO is transferred to a new address, the subsequent GAS generated will be credited to the new address.

+**NEO's 100 million tokens is divided into two portions.
+The first portion is 50 million tokens distributed proportionally to supporters of NEO during the crowdfunding.
+This portion has been distributed.

+The second portion is 50 million NEO managed by the NEO Council to support NEO's long-term development, operation and maintenance and ecosystem.
+The NEO in this portion has a lockout period of 1 year and is unlocked only after October 16, 2017.**

+GAS is generated with each new block.
+The initial total amount of GAS is zero.
+With the increasing rate of new block generation, the total limit of 100 million GAS will be achieved in about 22 years.
+The interval between each block is about 15-20 seconds, and 2 million blocks are generated in about one year.

 #### Consensus Mechanisms:
   * Proof of Stake ([Byzantine Fault Tolerant](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance))